jareddreyer/catalogue/README.md

 Catalogue is a movie and tv show catalogue website based upon the Silverstripe CMS framework.

 # Why?
-I found my friends and I were purchasing the same movies and so to stop from over purchasing tv and movies, I built a catalogue to house all of our library and thus everyone could look at a media title first to know if anyone has it.
+I found my friends and I were purchasing the same movies and so to stop from over purchasing tv and movies, I built a catalogue to house all of our library and thus everyone could look at a media title first to a) if someone owns it and b) whom owns it.

 # How?
 Once signed into the Silverstripe framework, a user is given a simple form to fill out.
 This then saves the title to the database, of which then can be looked at further by connecting to the IMDB api.
 This pulls back a heap of metadata about the title.